WIMNZhao/TS_Enhanced/README.md

 `python ./src_multiprocess/ts_main.py input.json`

 Note that there is a multiprocessing overhead.
-If time_for_scoring_single_compound * num_per_cycle / nprocessses > e.g., 0.1 s, there is a gain from multiprocessing.
-It scales linearly for docking!
+If time_for_scoring_single_compound * min_cpds_per_core > 0.1 s, there could be a gain from multiprocessing.

 ### Parameters